Ameer Zaman

 Maulana Ameer Zaman (مولانا امیر زمان; 1956 – 7 September 2021) was a Pakistani politician who served as Minister for Postal Services, in Abbasi cabinet from August 2017 to May 2018.
-He had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+He had been a member of the National Assembly of Pakistan from June 2013 to May 2018.

 Political career

-Zaman ran for the seat of the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-263 (Loralai) in 2002 Pakistani general election but was unsuccessful.
+Zaman ran for the seat of the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-263 (Loralai) in the 2002 Pakistani general election but was unsuccessful.
 He received 19,218 votes and lost the seat to Sardar Yaqoob.
 In the same election, he ran for the seat of the Provincial Assembly of Balochistan as a candidate of MMA from Constituency PB-16 (Loralai-III) but was unsuccessful.
 He received 7,559 votes and lost the seat to Muhammad Khan Toor, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was elected to the National Assembly as a candidate of Jamiat Ulema-e-Islam (F) (JUI-F) from Constituency NA-263 (Loralai-cum-Musakhel-cum-Barkhan) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of Jamiat Ulema-e-Islam (F) (JUI-F) from Constituency NA-263 (Loralai-cum-Musakhel-cum-Barkhan) in the 2013 Pakistani general election.
 He received 31,031 votes and defeated Sardar Yaqoob.